drhsqlite/fossil-mirror/www/glossary.md

 correctly.
 We hope to teach users how to properly “speak Fossil” with this glossary.

-Each definition is followed by a bullet-point list of clarifying details.
-These are not part of the definition itself.
+The bullet-point lists following each definition are meant to be clarifying and illustrative.
+They are not part of the definitions themselves.

 ## <a id="project"></a>Project